Harpy eagle: Feeding

 Full grown harpy eagles are at the top of a food chain.
 They possess the largest talons of any living eagle and have been recorded as carrying prey weighing up to roughly half of their own body weight.
-This allows them to snatch from tree branches a live sloth and other large prey items.
+This allows them to snatch from tree branches live sloths and other large prey items.
 Most commonly, harpy eagles use perch hunting, in which they scan for prey activity while briefly perched between short flights from tree to tree.
 Upon spotting prey, the eagle quickly dives and grabs it.
 Sometimes, harpy eagles are "sit-and-wait" predators (common in forest-dwelling raptors), perching for long periods on a high point near an opening, a river, or a salt lick, where many mammals go to attain nutrients.
 On occasion, they may also hunt by flying within or above the canopy.
 They have also been observed tail-chasing: pursuing another bird in flight, rapidly dodging among trees and branches, a predation style common to hawks (genus Accipiter) that hunt birds.

 A recent literature review and research using camera traps list a total of 116 prey species.
 Its main prey are tree-dwelling mammals, and a majority of the diet has been shown to focus on sloths.
 Research conducted by Aguiar-Silva between 2003 and 2005 in a nesting site in Parintins, Amazonas, Brazil, collected remains from prey offered to the nestling by its parents.
 The researchers found that 79% of the harpy's prey was accounted for by sloths from two species: 39% brown-throated sloth (Bradypus variegatus), and 40% Linnaeus's two-toed sloth (Choloepus didactylus).
-Similar research in Panama, where two captive-bred subadults were released, found that 52% of the male's captures and 54% of the female's were of two sloth species (brown-throated sloth and Hoffmann's two-toed sloth (Choloepus hoffmanni).
+Similar research in Panama, where two captive-bred subadults were released, found that 52% of the male's captures and 54% of the female's were of two sloth species: brown-throated sloth and Hoffmann's two-toed sloth (Choloepus hoffmanni).
 Harpy eagles are capable of hunting all size of sloths, including full-grown adult two-toed sloths weighing up to 9 kg.